I have expertise in coin collection, history, identification, and care.

 - Add the hot water.
 While you can use cold water, the electrochemical reaction is faster in hot water.

-- When the solution calms down and all the bubbles disappear, you will notice that the aluminium foil has changed color.
+- When the solution calms down and all the bubbles disappear, you will notice that the aluminum foil has changed color.

 - The whole process takes about 10 minutes from start to finish.